taxjar/taxjar-api-docs/README.md

 ## Deployment

-Commits to the `master` branch are compiled on the fly and deployed to our MediaTemple server via Codeship.
-If you don't want your changes to appear on production immediately, create a branch and submit a pull request for review.
+Commits to the `master` branch are compiled on the fly and deployed to Amazon S3 via Codeship.